DaoCloud/DaoCloud-docs/docs/en/docs/community/index.md

 === "Ferry"

-Ferry is a Kubernetes multi-cluster communication component that eliminates communication differences between clusters as if they were in a single cluster, regardless of their network environments. [:octicons-arrow-right-24: Learn more](ferry.md)
+Ferry is a Kubernetes multicluster communication component that eliminates communication differences between clusters as if they were in a single cluster, regardless of their network environments. [:octicons-arrow-right-24: Learn more](ferry.md)

 === "HwameiStor"